6 Tips on How to Grow an Herbal Tea GardenJul 06, 2021

 Herbs can be a great place for the beginner gardener to start.
 Many types of herbs are easy to grow, and these tips will have you soon growing herbs like a pro.

-You read the secret garden as a little girl and imagined the vast walls of climbing plants surrounding that quiet, beautiful place.
-The place that shuts the world out and there was nothing to worry about except for admiring the beauty of God's creation.
+You read The Secret Garden as a little girl and imagined the vast walls of climbing plants surrounding that quiet, beautiful place.
+The place that shuts the world out, and there was nothing to worry about except for admiring the beauty of God's creation.
 That and maybe the excellent book that you brought with you.

-But where in the world do you start with planning your own herbal tea garden?
+But where in the world do you start with planning your own herbal garden?
 How do you grow those herbs that you intend to turn into powerful medicines?